hermannhueck/taste-of-dotty/README.md

 This presentation is an introduction to Dotty / Scala 3.

-It covers the features which I deem most important for Scala developers.
+It covers most of the Dotty features.

 For detailed information see the [Dotty documentation](https://dotty.epfl.ch/docs/index.html).